GaloBorregoo/hello-world/README.md

 # hello-world
 Agave Lab

-Hey everyone, My name is Galo and I like all kind of sports but I preferd extreme sports like kiteboarding and paragliding.
+Hey everyone, My name is Galo and I like all kind of sports but I prefer extreme sports like kiteboarding and paragliding.